 The four-step process above lets you feature problem-solving on your cover letter, as long as you’ve structured your letter to include bullet highlights.
 Copy over the examples you’d like to include in this document.
 Since the bullet points will appear on your letter out of context, cite the associated job and company in brackets at the end of the line.
 For example:

-• Developed a new training program that resolved critical gaps in sales team’s product knowledge [Sales Director, ESS Corp.]
+• Developed a new training program that resolved critical gaps in the sales team’s product knowledge [Sales Director, ESS Corp.]

 Don’t worry about repeating these resume points on your cover letter.
 A little repetition across job search documents doesn’t undermine your application and can make it easier for the hiring manager to register your top selling points from your experience.
 Take care not to repeat more than a few sentences or bullet points.
 Keep the overall focus of your cover letter on why the job and company at hand appeal to you.